-1.8.1 Payment
+1.7.1 Payment

-TWC will pay the Boards for achievement of the deliverables described in Sections 1.4 SEAL Preparation, 1.5 SEAL Services, and 1.9 Required Reporting by applying the payment structure listed in Section 1.8.3 SEAL Services Payment Structure.
+TWC will pay the Boards for the achievement of the deliverables described in Sections 1.4 SEAL Preparation, 1.5 SEAL Services, and 1.6 Required Reporting by applying the payment structure listed in Section 1.7.8 SEAL Services Payment Structure.
 Boards must retain documentation to support completion of each deliverable.
-TWC is not obligated to pay unauthorized costs or to pay more than the amounts listed for each deliverable in Section 1.8.3.
+TWC is not obligated to pay unauthorized costs or to pay more than the amounts listed for each deliverable in Section 1.7.8.
+Each deliverable is only billable once.

 TWC will not purchase or pay for stipends for any component of the SEAL program.

-If an advance payment for approved working capital expenses is received, the Board shall review and timely submit a complete reconciliation of actual expenditures paid from those funds within seventy-five (75) days of receipt of advanced funds.
-See Section 1.8.5 Working Capital Advance for more information.
+If an advance payment for approved working capital expenses is received, the Board must review and timely submit a complete reconciliation of actual expenditures paid from those funds within seventy-five days of receipt of advanced funds.
+See Section 1.7.10 Working Capital Advance for more information.

-1.8.1.1 Travel Costs Payment
+1.7.2 Travel Costs Payment

-TWC will pay Board costs for mileage incurred by Board or Board contractor staff associated with performance of the Pre-ETS worksite monitoring deliverable.
+TWC will pay Board costs for mileage incurred by Board or Contractor staff associated with the performance of the Pre-ETS worksite monitoring deliverable.

-TWC will
+TWC will:

-pay the Board for travel mileage that exceeds 50 miles round trip; and
+pay the Board for travel mileage that exceeds fifty miles round trip; and